IWL Graduate Student Travel Grant Call for Proposals (2017-18)

 Eligibility: All graduate students interested in second language acquisition are encouraged to apply.

 Application deadlines: The IWL has two calls for applications for graduate student travel funding in one academic year.
-The fall application deadline is October 13, 2017.
+The spring application deadline is February 16, 2018.

 Proposal Format: Include the following headings and sections in your proposal, which should be single-spaced and in 12 point Times New Roman font.
 The proposal document should be a single PDF (please do not submit as separate PDFs) and should be labeled with the applicant’s last name, first name, and department (i.e., “Smith_Jane_Department”).
 Please note that if you do not follow format and length guidelines, or submit more than one document, the proposal will not be accepted.